 Report an "I" flag for the HOURLY GFM DATA record that marks the beginning of the sample collection period.
 Report an "F" flag to indicate the HOURLY GFM DATA record that marks the end of the sample collection period.
-Report a "T" flag for a "transition hour", when one sample collection period ends and another begins in the same hour (pair of sorbent traps is removed from service, and a new pair of traps is placed in service in the same hour).
-For all other hours during a sample collection period, leave this field blank.
+Report a "T" flag for a "transition hour," when one sample collection period ends and another begins in the same hour (pair of sorbent traps is removed from service, and a new pair of traps is placed in service in the same hour).
+Report an "N" flag for hours when the sample gas flow meter was unavailable during a portion of the sample collection period.
+When "N" is reported for the hour, do not report HourlyGFMReading, AvgHourlySamplingRate, SamplingRateUOM, or HourlySFSRRatio.
+For all other hours during